High Pressure Processing Increases Sulforaphane

-A recent study showed that HPP actually ***INCREASES*** the amount of sulforaphane, the active ingredient in broccoli sprouts.
+A recent study showed that High Pressure Processing (HPP) actually ***INCREASES*** the amount of sulforaphane, the active ingredient in broccoli sprouts.

 - Gentle warming sprouts (60 degrees C) releases 69% of available isothiocyanates including sulforaphane.
 BUT….

-- Subjecting broccoli sprouts to HPP (ultra high pressure), releases much more sulforaphane; a huge 85% of available isothiocyanates including sulforaphane.
+- Subjecting broccoli sprouts to HPP-ultra high pressure, releases even more sulforaphane.

 The study did not compare the effect of juicing compared with chewing.
 However, since very few people chew their food to liquid, we know that juicing sprouts is more effective at releasing isothiocyanates including sulforaphane, than chewing broccoli sprouts.

-If you want to get the most sulforaphane from your broccoli sprouts, make sure you juice them and subject them to HPP.
+If you want to get the most sulforaphane from your broccoli sprouts, make sure you juice them and subject them to HPP-pressure.

-Or if you prefer a sweeter taste, try our new Broccoli Sprout + Beetroot juice and get 50 micromols sulforaphane, or 125% of the recommended dose.
+Or if you prefer a sweeter taste, try our new Broccoli Sprout + Beetroot juice.